tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/overview.md

     - For the best performance with production workloads, use [Azure Managed Disks](../virtual-machines/managed-disks-overview.md).

 - **Cost-effective service**
-    - There is no additional cost for using scale sets.
-You are charged based on the compute, network, and storage resources that the scale set uses.
+    - There's no extra cost for using scale sets.
+You're charged based on the compute, network, and storage resources that the scale set uses.
     - For virtual machine pricing information, see [Azure pricing](https://azure.microsoft.com/pricing/).

 ## Next steps